-If you are one of those people who do precisely nothing after a job interview in Singapore other than wait for the recruiter’s decision, then you certainly aren’t alone.
+If you are one of those people who do precisely nothing after a Singapore job interview other than wait for the recruiter’s decision, then you certainly aren’t alone.
 In fact, much to the dismay and disgust of employers, the vast majority of interviewees do absolutely no job interview follow up.
 Not only is this perceived as being downright ill-mannered though, but job seekers deprive themselves of some incredibly valuable opportunities by not doing so.

 Even though you thanked the interviewer for their time and consideration before you left the interview, it’s still considered to be good form to write a thank you email/letter after the event.
-This is something that you need to do as soon as you possibly can after the interview, however, because your timing here could be absolutely crucial in terms of putting your name at the forefront of the recruiter’s mind just when he or she is making that all-important hiring decision.
-When you create your job interview follow up letter though, you shouldn’t just be thinking about thanking the interviewer, but also about:
+This is something that you need to do as soon as you possibly can after the Singapore job interview, however, because your timing here could be absolutely crucial in terms of putting your name at the forefront of the recruiter’s mind just when he or she is making that all-important hiring decision.
+When you create your Singapore job interview follow up letter though, you shouldn’t just be thinking about thanking the interviewer, but also about:

 - Re-emphasizing how and why you are the perfect fit for the role